antoinedmc/live-chat/README.md

 Simple chat using React, GraphQL and Websockets

-I develop that chat with the objective to include it in my future project.
+I developed that chat with the objective to include it in my future project.
 A social network dedicated to Historical Reenactment.

 ## Getting started